rooseveltframework/semantic-forms/README.md

 - Prevent the show/hide toggle from appearing on password fields by applying a `data-no-reveal` attribute to the input.

+- Show a help text icon next to labels of inputs that contain a `title` attribute by applying a `data-show-help-icon` attribute to the label.
+  - Note that checkboxes and radios should have a `title` attribute on the label instead of the inputs.

 ## Responsive columns